intercom-security-basics

 Overview

-Security best practices for Intercom API keys, tokens, and access control.
+Security best practices for Intercom access tokens, webhook signature verification, Identity Verification (HMAC), and least-privilege OAuth scopes.

 Prerequisites